 Assassination Classroom Characters:

 Like most anime shows, Assassination Classroom has an exhaustive list of characters.
-However, the show only has a three main characters, and one supporting character, who are central to its plot.
+However, the show only has three main characters, and one supporting character, who is central to its plot.
 Below, we’ve given you a brief background of these characters.

 [WARNING: SPOILERS AHEAD]

 Koro-sensei: As is evident, Koro-sensei, despite being an anti-hero, is the main protagonist of Assassination Classroom.
 Made up of anti-matter, Koro-sensei’s origin story is shrouded in mystery, as are his motives for blowing up the moon and holding the Earth hostage.
 In the show, he becomes the permanent teacher of Class 3-E of Kunugigaoka Junior High School and helps the class’ students get over their personal problems and excel in academics and assassinations.